ardasalvarlilar/ardasalvarlilar/README.md

   <h3 align="center">A passionate Full-Stack developer from Türkiye</h3>

   # 💫 About Me:
-🌱 I’m currently learning React<br>💬 Ask me about javaScript<br>📫 How to reach me arda4salvar7@gmail.com<br>⚡ Fun fact also i am a professional basketball player
+🌱 I’m currently learning React<br>💬 Ask me about javaScript<br>📫 How to reach me arda4salvar7@gmail.com<br>⚡ Fun fact also i used to a professional basketball player

 ## 🌐 Socials: